 The remainder of this paper is organized as follows.
-In Section II, we present a brief conceptual review of the relationship between the output gap and prices.
-In Section III, we observe each country's past inflation rate and output gap fluctuations.
+In Chapter II, we present a brief conceptual review of the relationship between the output gap and prices.
+In Chapter III, we observe each country's past inflation rate and output gap fluctuations.
 Next, we estimate the time correlation between the inflation rate and two variables, i.e., the output gap and the rate of change of import prices.
-In Section IV, we estimate the NAIRU-type inflation functions for Japan and other countries and interpret the results.
-Based on these results, in Section V we estimate a Phillips-Curve type function for cases in which the NAIRU-type does not hold.
-Finally, in Section VI, we focus on the possibility that differences in estimated results among countries are influenced by how inflationary expectations are formed, and we conclude with a hypothesis on this point.
+In Chapter IV, we estimate the NAIRU-type inflation functions for Japan and other countries and interpret the results.
+Based on these results, in Chapter V we estimate a Phillips Curve-type function for cases in which the NAIRU type does not hold.
+Finally, in Chapter VI, we focus on the possibility that differences in estimated results among countries are influenced by how inflationary expectations are formed, and we conclude with a hypothesis on this point.

 II.
-The Relationship between Output Gap and Prices: Phillips Curve-Type vs. NAIRU-Type
+The Relationship between Output Gap and Prices: Phillips Curve Type vs. NAIRU Type

-In this section, we shall present a brief standard explanation of the relation between the output gap and prices7.
+In this chapter, we shall present a brief standard explanation of the relation between the output gap and prices.7